cheqd/node-docs/architecture/adr-list/adr-008-ledger-resources.md

 ### Linked DIDDoc

 `CollectionId` field is an identifier of existing DIDDoc.
-There are no restrictions on the fields of this DIDDoc other than those described in [Cheqd DID Method ADR](adr-002-cheqd-did-method.md) and [W3C DID specification](https://www.w3.org/TR/did-core/).
+There are no restrictions on the fields of this DIDDoc other than those described in [cheqd DID Method ADR](adr-002-cheqd-did-method.md) and [W3C DID specification](https://www.w3.org/TR/did-core/).
 DIDDock must be located in the same ledger where the resource is created.
 A list of resources related to DIDDoc can be found in its metadata:

 ```jsonc